anshumankmr/google-certified-professional-cloud-developer/exam-guide/section-1.md

 * Refactoring a monolith to microservices
    * Reading
       * [Migrating a monolithic application to microservices on Google Kubernetes Engine](https://cloud.google.com/solutions/migrating-a-monolithic-app-to-microservices-gke)
+      Some Key Things to consider here:
+      * Understanding the options for Lift and Shift (Baremetal, VMWare, Compute Engine), Lift and Improve (Migrate for Compute Engine), Lift and Optimize (Migrate for Cloud Anthos), Refactor (Cloud Run, Cloud Functions etc.) https://cloud.google.com/architecture/migration-to-gcp-getting-started
+      * When Should One Migrate to the Cloud? https://cloud.google.com/architecture/migration-to-gcp-getting-started
+      * When Should One Not Migrate to the Cloud? https://cloud.google.com/architecture/migration-to-gcp-getting-started
 * Designing stateless, horizontally scalable services
    * Reading
       * [Solutions - Patterns for scalable and resilient apps](https://cloud.google.com/solutions/scalable-and-resilient-apps)